Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 A modal app defines its own mode of operation which implements the desired UI function of that app.
-For example modalwx.cpp defines SModeSrcEdr, a mode extension that is not part of the toolkit but which implements the functionaly needed for browsing code.
+For example modalwx.cpp defines SModeSrcEdr, a mode extension that is not part of the toolkit but which implements the functionality needed for browsing code.
 SModeSrcEdr uses SModeMsg, SModeLineInp, SModeSetSel and SModeFileSel in its implementation to realize the desired behavior of its UI.